Amateurs In Court

 Conditions.
 Instead of "winding up" the old duffers by ignoring the

-rules, we can do exactly the same by adhering to the rules - what a
+rules, we can now wind them right up by just adhering to the rules - what a

 bizarre turn of events.